US TAG to ISO/TC 59

 - Procurements processes, methods and procedures

-ISO/TC 59 is organized into eight sub-committees:
+ISO/TC 59 is organized into nine sub-committees:

 - TC 59/SC 2 Terminology and harmonization of languages